syncfusion-content/javascript-docs/js/Calculate/Remove-and-Replace-Function.md

 '#N/A'-occurs when the formula cannot be displayed in the worksheet.

-'#N/A'-occurs when an external workbook that contains the formula is not open.
+'#N/A'-occurs when an external workbook that contains the formula is not opened.

 ### Statistical formulas